 This program creates a new pathway to public sector careers for Aboriginal and/or Torres Strait Islander vocational graduates.

 The Barring Djinang TAFE and VET graduate program places graduates with a Certificate III or higher in jobs across metropolitan Melbourne and regional Victoria.

 - a 12-month job in a Victorian public service department or public sector organisation

-- permanent job upon completion of the program
+- a permanent job, or minimum 2–year contract, upon completion of the program

 This program is an initiative of Barring Djinang: our 5-year Aboriginal employment strategy for the Victorian public sector.